sambauers/mysql-svn-backup/readme.md

 MySQL SVN Backup provides an easy way to backup your MySQL database to an SVN repository.

-The pretty version of this information is [over here](http://red-ant.github.com/mysql-svn-backup/ "MySQL SVN Backup on GitHub Pages")
+The pretty version of this information is [over here](http://red-ant.github.com/mysql-svn-backup/ "MySQL SVN Backup on GitHub Pages").

 About MySQL SVN Backup
 ----------------------